-She has passed legislation aimed at stimulating entrepreneurship (SB 6289), removing duplicative state requirements for business licenses (SB 6098), mandating state agencies to accept electronic document submissions from businesses (SB 6354), and helping Kitsap families maintain access to health insurance (SB 6412).
+In previous sessions she successfully championed legislation to stimulate entrepreneurship (SB 6289), remove duplicative state requirements for business licenses (SB 6098), mandate state agencies to accept electronic document submissions from businesses (SB 6354), and help Kitsap families maintain access to health insurance (SB 6412).

 Having served previously on the Senate Transportation Committee, she helped to secure funding to sustain ferry operations and ensure construction of the additional 144-car Olympic Class ferry necessary for the system’s long-term viability.

 Providing congestion relief and safety improvements on our region’s smaller state highways has been a priority, and during her first term in the Senate, Christine worked to fund the preliminary design work for improvements along Highway 305 and at the intersection of Hwy 3 and Hwy 304 in Bremerton, as well as safety improvements for bicyclists and local residents at the Hood Canal Bridge.
 She also helped secure funding for Highway 305 improvements in the 2015 transportation funding package.